HamStudy/examtools-docs/content/docs/cve/cveCreateSession.md

 * Click on the icon and the link to your session on HamStudy will automatically copy to your clipboard.
 You should be able to open a browser window and paste the url in and the address bar and hit enter.
 Send the link to others or posted to another website to advertise your session.

 * Search for your session by clicking on the **Find a Session** from the right side navigation on [HamStudy](https://ham.study).
 If the session is not hidden, then it should come up.
-Find all your sessions by adding your callsign to the end of the following link: https://ham.study/sessions/yourcallsign.
+Find all your sessions by adding your call sign to the end of the following link: https://ham.study/sessions/yourcallsign.
 Use this URL to link to all your sessions live on HamStudy.
 Include it in the session description or share in email.
 This link will not include hidden sessions.

 ## To Edit an Existing Session